Lexcorp3439/Hashtable/README.md

-# Hashtable
+# Hashtable with double hashing
-My hashtable with doube hash